 I have always been a curious kid.
 I like thinking of new ideas and solving different problems that can automate tasks and lead to a better quality of life.
 As an IBM Master Inventor and a member of invention development teams at IBM, I enjoy ideating and creating new things using the tools that enable us to reduce them to practice.
 I like to do this with my team by using AI (artificial intelligence).

 AI is a machine that has the ability to understand the human brain.
-Imagine a machine that can understand human actions such as interpreting facial recognition, emotions, daily routine, etc. When incorporated with IoT (Internet of Things), it can provide a means for the machines to communicate with each other (with user-defined protocols) to automate or assist people with their day to day activities.
+Imagine a machine that can understand human actions such as interpreting human emotions, language, daily routine, etc. When incorporated with IoT (Internet of Things), it can provide a means for the machines to communicate with each other (with user-defined protocols) to automate or assist people with their day to day activities.